Tekdirfan/Matching-Algorithms/README.md

 ## Implementation

 The algorithm has been implemented in Python using the PuLP library for linear programming.
 You can use this implementation to find utilitarian stable matchings based on given valuations.

+## Parameters

+- `men_valuations` : dict
+  - A dictionary where keys are men and values are dictionaries of their valuations for each woman.
+  - Example: `{'M1': {'W1': 10, 'W2': 5}, 'M2': {'W1': 7, 'W2': 8}}`

+- `women_valuations` : dict
+  - A dictionary where keys are women and values are dictionaries of their valuations for each man.
+  - Example: `{'W1': {'M1': 8, 'M2': 6}, 'W2': {'M1': 5, 'M2': 9}}`

+## Returns

+- dict
+  - A dictionary representing the utilitarian stable matching, where keys are men and values are their matched women.
+  - Example: `{'M1': 'W1', 'M2': 'W2'}`

 ## Usage
 ```python